Music Theory and Ear Training for High School Students

 Placement letters will be sent by email with instructions on how to finalize registration and pay tuition.

 All music theory and ear training classes for high school students will be taught online.
 In order to be placed into a class, students are required to complete an online application form.
-Applications are processed in the order they are received and placement is subject to availability.
-Application deadline is Monday, August 29, 2022, at 5pm ET.
+Application deadline is Monday, January 9, 2023 at 5pm ET.

 We understand schedules can get busy.
 Our classes meet once per week with multiple section times available to accommodate your schedule.

 - For Noncredit Courses: Attendance is strongly encouraged but not required.
-If students need to miss a class, they will be able to access the recording of it on their own time to ensure they do not fall behind.
+If students need to miss a class, they will be able to access the class recording on their own time to ensure they do not fall behind.

 Music Theory & Analysis Courses